pablomiralles22/pablomiralles22.github.io-v2/collections/_drafts/2024-07-01-contrastive-learning.md

 closest metric representation.
 In the case of CLIP, since it has a text encoder, you can provide any textual label that describes the category, and apply this inference technique.
-If there are no textual encoders, you could still use a small portion of labeled data to create a metric representation of each class.
+If there are no textual encoders, you could still use a small set of labeled data to create a metric representation of each class.
 Of course, performance is not as good as with fully-trained models, specially for very niche categories, but it might still be useful with very few resources.